 - 1. Absence from a clinical rotation up to 1 week will be considered permissible.
 The student will be deemed able to successfully complete the rotation and retain eligibility for the end of rotation exam for that clinical rotation, providing all rotation specific outcomes and competencies have been met. - 2.
 An excused life event absence exceeding 1 calendar week but ≤2 calendar weeks, in a given rotation, will require student completion of additional clinical supplemental learning assignments and may deem grounds for additional required clinical hours to meet the objectives and outcomes for the course.
 An absence exceeding 2 calendar weeks will result in an incomplete for the course. - 3.
-Any student who receives an incomplete for a clinical rotation or fails a preceptor evaluation due to a life event for a core rotation will have the opportunity to complete a remediation of this clinical rotation, in the incomplete/failed core rotation specialty, immediately following the close of the final summer trimester. - 4.
+Any student who receives an incomplete for a clinical rotation or fails a preceptor evaluation due to a life event during a core rotation will have the opportunity to complete a remediation of the clinical rotation during the summer trimester during designated clinical rotation eight (8).
+The elective rotation (which typically occurs during clinical rotation 8) will subsequently be delayed until after the close of the final summer trimester, extending the student's time in the program. - 4.
 A life event absence of greater than 6 weeks during clinical rotations will result in a review of the situation by the clinical director and/or the program director to determine if the situation is excusable and when the student may return to clinical rotation work.
 This delay may result in the student decelerating in the program up to and including repeating the clinical phase, withdrawal or dismissal from the program depending on the underlying cause of the situation.